Bool76/bools-wiki/docs/c-sharp/class-objects/README.md

 <br/><br/>

-### Creating an Object | High level steps
+### Creating an Object (High level)
 1. Specify the class name
 2. Create a name of your object
-3. Assign the new object a null value which creates an empty container needed for the object
+3. Assign the new object a null value which creates an empty container needed for the object (thus the instantiated piece of it)

 Example:
 ```